Vaccination & Testing Programs for Students

 Does Primary.Health provide test kits and PPE?

-Primary.Health’s software supports all different brands of COVID-19 testing and vaccination.
+Primary.Health’s software supports many different brands of COVID-19 testing and vaccination.
 Typically, your state or county will supply the test kits.
 Primary.Health will provide playbooks and checklists for the recommended PPE and hardware you will need to run your state or school district’s testing program.

 Does Primary.Health provide vaccine supply?